trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 1. Searching for amazon.com will return x.y.amazon.com.
 2. Searches are case insensitive

-Click on the View Details button to explore further
+Click on the View button to explore further

 ![](images/dashboards/searchresult.png)

+*Figure: Search Result Page*

-## Autocomplete
+## AutoComplete

 All relevant form fields in Trisul are autocomplete capable.
 This functionality is triggered when you enter three or more characters.

 ![](images/dashboards/autocomplete.png)

+*Figure: Showing AutoComplete Option of Long Term Analysis Form*

 ## Charts and Chart Interactions